jungandreas/bachelorarbeit/README.md

 With this files and the instructions in the Instruction section, it should be possible to install the Blockchain

 ## Instructions
+All this is tested with a Linux Ubuntu 18.04.2 LTS normal installation.

 1. Get the date from git
 	1. install git
 	```